amir0sa155-a11y/Roblox-Ts-Advanced-AntiCheat/README.md

 > Automatically catches any hidden or unauthorized scripts that consume abnormally high memory.

 ---
+> [!NOTE]

-> 💡 **Note:** This project includes many more detections that are not listed here.
+This project includes many more detections that are not listed here.
 You can explore the full codebase directly inside the `src` directory.

 ---